Alchemy: Islamic world

 It is different with Jabir's alchemy.
 The relatively clear description of the processes and the alchemical apparati, the methodical classification of the substances, mark an experimental spirit which is extremely far away from the weird and odd esotericism of the Greek texts.
 The theory on which Jabir supports his operations is one of clearness and of an impressive unity.
 More than with the other Arab authors, one notes with him a balance between theoretical teaching and practical teaching, between the 'ilm and the amal.
 In vain one would seek in the Greek texts a work as systematic as that which is presented, for example, in the Book of Seventy.

-Islamic philosophers also made great contributions to alchemical hermeticism.
-The most influential author in this regard was arguably Jabir.
-Jabir's ultimate goal was Takwin, the artificial creation of life in the alchemical laboratory, up to, and including, human life.
+Islamic philosophers also made great contributions to alchemical Hermeticism.
+The most influential author in this regard was arguably ibn Hayyan. ibn Hayyan's ultimate goal was takwin, the artificial creation of life in the alchemical laboratory—up to and including human life.
 He analysed each Aristotelian element in terms of four basic qualities of hotness, coldness, dryness, and moistness.
-According to Jabir, in each metal two of these qualities were interior and two were exterior.
+According to ibn Hayyan, in each metal two of these qualities were interior and two were exterior.
 For example, lead was externally cold and dry, while gold was hot and moist.
-Thus, Jabir theorized, by rearranging the qualities of one metal, a different metal would result.
+Thus, ibn Hayyan theorized, by rearranging the qualities of one metal, a different metal would result.
 By this reasoning, the search for the philosopher's stone was introduced to Western alchemy.
-Jabir developed an elaborate numerology whereby the root letters of a substance's name in Arabic, when treated with various transformations, held correspondences to the element's physical properties.
-The atomic theory of corpuscularianism, where all physical bodies possess an inner and outer layer of minute particles or corpuscles, also has its origins in the work of Jabir.
+Ibn Hayyan developed an elaborate numerology whereby the root letters of a substance's name in Arabic, when treated with various transformations, held correspondences to the element's physical properties.
+The atomic theory of corpuscularianism, where all physical bodies possess an inner and outer layer of minute particles or corpuscles, also has its origins in the work of ibn Hayyan.

-From the 9th to 14th centuries, alchemical theories faced criticism from a variety of practical Muslim chemists, including Alkindus, Abū al-Rayhān al-Bīrūnī, Avicenna and Ibn Khaldun.
+From the 9th to 14th centuries, alchemical theories faced criticism from a variety of practical Muslim chemists, including Al-Kindi, Abū al-Rayhān al-Bīrūnī, Avicenna and Ibn Khaldun.
 In particular, they wrote refutations against the idea of the transmutation of metals.
 From the 14th century onwards, many materials and practices originally belonging to Indian alchemy (Rasayana) were assimilated in the Persian texts written by Muslim scholars.